ntr1x/ggcode-example-store/README.md

 # Online Store Example

-This example demonstrates how to use GGCode Spring, Docker, and Central repositories together.
+This example demonstrates how to use GGCode Spring, Compose, and Core repositories together.
 Use it to bootstrap a local environment with Postgres, PGAdmin, Kafka, KafkaUI, and HaProxy, along with a multi-module Spring Boot project featuring Product Catalog, Customer Database, Customer Basket, and specialized Payments microservices.

 ## Quick Start